astridx/meinblog/content/posts/joomla/6den-menupunkt-mit-einer-variablen-versehen.en.md

 Sometimes you need to customize the frontend output for a menu item.
 For this you need a variable.
 In this part of the tutorial we will add a text variable to the menu item and use it for the display in the frontend.

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t4...t5)[^github.com/astridx/boilerplate/compare/t4...t5] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t4...t5)[^github.com/astridx/boilerplate/compare/t4...t5] and copy these changes into your development version.

 ## Step by step